-Pupils will be educated on the acceptable and appropriate use of personal devices and will use technology in line with the school's Technology Acceptable Use Agreement for Pupils, which states that no pupils are allowed smart technology in the school
+Pupils will be educated on the acceptable and appropriate use of personal devices and will use technology in line with the school's Technology Acceptable Use Agreement for Pupils.

 Staff will use all smart technology and personal technology in line with the school's Staff ICT and Electronic Devices Policy.